kitnil/awesome/README.md

 - [pygooglenews](https://github.com/kotartemiy/pygooglenews) - If Google News had a Python library
 - [degoogle](https://github.com/deepseagirl/degoogle) - search Google and extract results directly. skip all the click-through links and other sketchiness
 - [parso](https://github.com/davidhalter/parso) - A Python Parser
-- [jtbl](https://github.com/kellyjonbrazil/jtbl) - A simple cli tool to print JSON and JSON Lines data as a table in the terminal
+- [jtbl](https://github.com/kellyjonbrazil/jtbl) - A simple CLI tool to print JSON and JSON Lines data as a table in the terminal
 - [nornir](https://github.com/nornir-automation/nornir) - Pluggable multi-threaded framework with inventory management to help operate collections of devices
 - [Inspect-Shell](https://github.com/amoffat/Inspect-Shell) - Inspect Shell lets you easily use a shell to inspect a process as it's running
 - [pykeylogger](https://github.com/amoffat/pykeylogger) - A pure python keylogger for linux